top of page

 You are not required to share personal experiences.
 You can choose to share insights, experiences, or questions, or simply listen to others.
 The most important thing is that you feel safe and comfortable.

-Will I be able to ask questions during the sessions?
+Will I be able to ask questions during the live sessions?

 I’m anxious about the reflection discussion in Week 7.
 What should I do?

-The reflection session in Week 7 was actually suggested by participants from the first cohort.
+The reflection session in Week 7 was actually suggested by participants from a previous cohort to give time to integrate their learnings.
 To support you, a set of guiding reflection questions will be provided in advance, and you’ll have a full week (Week 6) between the final lecture and the reflection session to process your thoughts.

 By Week 7, many participants report feeling a sense of community, which helps ease anxiety about speaking.
 That said, there will be alternative ways to share your thoughts if verbal participation feels challenging.